 Start up the node:

 mine flag does not mean the node starts mining blocks, but rather starts trying to participate in the BFT consensus protocol.
-It cannot do this until it gets elected -- so next we need to rig an election.
+It cannot do this until it gets elected -- so next we need to stand for election.

 networkid parameter value of